Solving clinical issues with fundamental science

-Numerous permanent biomaterials implants or temporary devices are available for the restoration or support of function, e.g. artificial hearts, prosthetic joints, dental implants and surgical meshes.
-Yet, all these biomaterials attract bacteria causing infections which may result in severe clinical issues that can even be lethal (sepsis).
-Current treatment based on antimicrobials is not sustainable, as antimicrobial resistance is developing fast, and the number of effective antimicrobials may reach a critical point within this century.
+Numerous permanent biomaterial implants and temporary devices are available for the restoration or support of function, e.g. artificial hearts, prosthetic joints, dental implants, and surgical meshes.
+However, these biomaterials may attract bacteria causing infections, which may result in severe clinical issues that can even be fatal (sepsis).
+Current treatment based on antimicrobials is not sustainable, as antimicrobial resistance is developing fast, and there may not be a sufficient number of effective antimicrobials by the end of this century.

-In our research programme, we bring together clinicians and fundamental scientists aiming to solve these clinical issues through fundamental research.
-We develop and apply advanced models to study the mechanisms of bacterial and mammalian cells adhesion to the biomaterial surfaces and their complex competing interactions.
-These insights help us:
+Our research programme brings together clinicians and fundamental scientists, who aim to solve these clinical issues through fundamental research.
+The MBM research team develops and applies advanced models to study the mechanisms underlying bacterial and mammalian cell adhesion to the biomaterial surfaces and their complex competing interactions.
+These insights help us to:

-- find new solution to improve current biomaterial treatment or develop novel biomaterials;
+- Improve current biomaterial treatment and develop novel biomaterials;

-- test and validate new or improved biomaterial treatments to facilitate clinical translation;
+- Test and validate new or improved biomaterial treatments to facilitate translation to clinical use;

-- improve the functioning and quality of life of our patients today and prepare for the future.
+- Improve the current and future functioning and quality of life of our patients.